-How arbitration can avoid a Johnny Depp-style public divorce
+How tom avoid a Johnny Depp-style public divorce

 As the media continues to dissect every minute detail of the Johnny Depp/Amber Heard divorce, stories reported include claims that Johnny Depp deliberately delayed proceedings.